chirangaalwis/cloudformation-apim/README.md

-# WSO2 API Manager CloudFormation Templates
+# WSO2 API Manager AWS CloudFormation Template

-This repository contains CloudFormation templates for deploying WSO2 API Manager on AWS.
+This repository contains the AWS CloudFormation template for deploying WSO2 API Manager on AWS.

+In this deployment, WSO2 API Manager [pattern 1](https://docs.wso2.com/display/AM210/Deployment+Patterns#DeploymentPatterns-Pattern1) will be used.

-##Steps to follow
+## Steps to follow

 1. Go to AWS Management Console.